MDU-PHL/bohra/docs/index.md

 1. Quality assessment of the input data
 2. Speciation and appropriate _in silico_ serotyping (where applicable).
 3. MLST
-4. Species relevant recovery of AMR mechanisms and inference of genomic AST/DST were available (_S. enterica_ and _M. tuberulosis_).
+4. Species relevant recovery of AMR mechanisms and inference of genomic AST/DST were available (_S. enterica_ and _M. tuberculosis_).
 5. Plasmid information
 6. Comparative analysis using a reference-free or reference-based appproaches.
 7. Pangenome analysis.